Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ### Security access level{#access}

 Access to different data properties may be subject to security restrictions based on the claims of the current user.
 Some users may have read-only access to some data, or no access to other sensitive data.
-In order to track that for each property, the `BaseProperty` class has an `AccessLevel` property, which can be one of the following values.
+To track that for each property, the `BaseProperty` class has an `AccessLevel` property, which can be one of the following values.
 1. `AccessLevel.None` - the user can neither view nor modify the property.
 1. `AccessLevel.ReadOnly` - the user can view the property, but not modify it.
 1. `AccessLevel.Full` - the user can both view and modify the property.

 :::tip
-The `AccessLevel` enum values are ordered in the ascending order, so you can use not only an equality operator, but also comparison operators, e.g. `AccessLevel > AccessLevel.None`.
+The `AccessLevel` enum values are ordered in ascending order, so you can use not only an equality operator but also comparison operators, e.g. `AccessLevel > AccessLevel.None`.
 :::

 When the access level of a property is less than `Full`, then the property will be not editable, and when it's less than `ReadOnly`, then the property will be not visible.
 Therefore, changing the `AccessLevel` on the property will send a [property change event](#property-change-events) for both the `Editable` and `Visible` flags, since it may affect either of them.